Dr. Binay Shah, Co-Founder and President

 Aaron Weinberg, Development Director

 Aaron Weinberg began as development director for the Binaytara Foundation in 2017.
 His duties include supporting the foundation’s projects through fund development, public relations and marketing.
 Prior to his current position, Aaron was the senior reporter at the Skagit Valley Herald covering health and business.
+Weinberg became interested in the Binaytara Foundation after interviewing Dr. Shah for an article in 2016.
+He was impressed with Dr. Shah’s humanitarian work and wanted to become involved.
 He earned a Bachelor of Arts degree in journalism in 2008 from Western Washington University.
 An avid outdoorsman, you’ll find Aaron fishing local lakes and hiking mountainous trails in the beautiful Pacific Northwest.